skijit/notes/music/transcriptions/waltz2.md

     - 2 of 8 bars
     1. i - III - VI - #VI - VII
         - About the F
-            - A bVII !
-And like most/all bVII's, it's a secondary IV, resolving to the iv (or IV)
+            - A bVII !  it's a secondary IV, resolving to the iv (or IV)
         - About the Eb:
             - Has 2 great uses:
                 1. Use a passing chord (#VI) to step into VII  OR